Call Us to Find a Therapist

 Professional Life

-Bateson became an American Citizen in 1956 and remained in the United States for the rest of his life.
+Bateson became an American citizen in 1956 and remained in the United States for the rest of his life.
 He spent the remainder of his career lecturing, teaching, and researching.
-He worked at the Saybrook University, which was once the Humanistic Psychology Institute, in San Fancisco, and at the University of California in Santa Cruz.
+He worked at Saybrook University (formerly the Humanistic Psychology Institute) in San Francisco and at the University of California, Santa Cruz.
 He was a member of several prestigious professional associations and was a fellow of the American Academy of Arts and Sciences.

 Contribution to Psychology

 The double bind technique is used as a method of coercion and control in relationships of nearly every type.
-The authority figure, whether a parent, teacher, or intimate partner, uses the tactic to gain power over their victim in the relationship.
-The victim, unable to come to any resolution when confronted with the double bind experiences anxiety and fear.
-As hard as they may try, they are not able to satisfy all requirements of the double bind, as it is an impossible puzzle.
-This leaves them feeling powerless, intimidated, unfulfilled, and afraid of the consequences that will follow.
+The authority figure, whether a parent, teacher, or intimate partner, uses the tactic to gain power over the victim in the relationship.
+The victim, unable to come to any resolution when confronted with the double bind, experiences anxiety and fear.
+As hard as the victim may try, he or she is not able to satisfy all requirements of the double bind, as it is an impossible puzzle.
+This can leave a person feeling powerless, intimidated, unfulfilled, and afraid of the consequences that will follow.

 Books by Gregory Bateson